HIPAA PRIVACY NOTICE

 - as otherwise permitted by law.

 - Consent to Disclose Sensitive Health and Substance Use Disorder Information.
-During the registration process, you consent to the release of federally assisted substance use disorder information, information regarding treatment of communicable diseases and mental health information.
-If you do not wish for this information to be disclosed, you must notify us in writing.
+The Privia Authorization & Consent to Treat form you sign as part of the registration process includes your consent to the release of federally assisted substance use disorder information, information regarding treatment of communicable diseases and mental health information for the purposes specified in this notice.
+If you do not wish for this information to be disclosed, you must notify us in writing and we will determine if it is feasible for us to accept your request.

 - Business Associates.
 Your PHI may be disclosed to individuals or entities who provide services to or on behalf of Privia.
 Pursuant to HIPAA, Privia requires these companies sign business associate or confidentiality agreements before we disclose your PHI to them.
 However, Privia generally does not control the business, privacy, or security operations of our business associates.